jekuno/milia/README.md

   end  # class Tenant
 ```

-### Clean up any generated belongs_to tenant references in all models.
+### Clean up any generated belongs_to tenant references in all models

 which the generator might have generated
 ( both <i>acts_as_tenant</i> and <i>acts_as_universal</i> will specify these ).